oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-structured-process-app/create-structured-process-app.md

 		(The selected version is listed at the top).
 The green dot displays next to the default version.

 3. Create a new version by Clicking on *New Version*.
  		In the **New Version** pane accept the default Version Tag and Click on *Create*.
-A new version of application (1.1) is created and now marked as default application
+A new version of the application (1.1) is created and now marked as default application
 		![New Version Pane](images/new-version-pane.png)

 ### Configure Connector